What's the Best Magnesium for Constipation?

 Walk down the supplement aisle, and you'll see a dozen different kinds of magnesium.
 Citrate, oxide, glycinate—it's enough to make your head spin.
 If you're looking for constipation relief, picking the wrong one is a waste of time and money.
 The key is understanding that each type of magnesium has a different job in your body.
 Some are designed for muscle relaxation and sleep, while others are built to get your bowels moving.
 Let's cut through the confusion and get straight to which forms actually work for constipation and why.

-Why Magnesium Citrate Is Often the Top Choice
+Why Magnesium Citrate Is Often the Top Pick

 When you need reliable, fast relief, magnesium citrate is often the best choice.
 It works because of something called an osmotic effect.
 In plain English, it pulls water into your intestines.
 This process softens stool and makes it much easier to pass, providing gentle and effective relief.
 Because it works so quickly and strongly, many people find it to be the most dependable option for getting things going again.
 It’s a simple, powerful mechanism that gets the job done without relying on the harsh stimulants found in many over-the-counter laxatives.